 BBQ recipes have evolved from ancient traditions to a global culinary movement, blending cultural heritage with innovation.
 Its economic impact is significant, shaping industries from food retail to restaurant services.
 Technology continues to enhance the BBQ experience, while regulatory bodies ensure safety and quality standards.
 As a result, BBQ enthusiasts worldwide enjoy a diverse range of flavors and cooking methods, making each BBQ session a delightful culinary journey.

-Sweet Summer BBQ: Grilled Pineapple Slices with Honey
+Sweet & Smoky BBQ Grilled Pineapple Slices with Honey